 The most comprehensive collection of early English newspapers with 1 million newspaper pages and titles from London, British Isles, and colonies.

-Collection of digitised periodicals from the British Library, the National Library of Scotland, the National Library of South Africa and the National Library of Australia.
+Collection of digitised periodicals from the British Library, the National Library of Scotland, the National Library of South Africa and the National Library of Australia, focusing on the rarely documented aspects of women, children, humour, and leisure activity in the Victorian age.

 Access to the Daily Mail archive for all articles published between 1896 and 2004.
 The archive also includes access to the Atlantic editions, published between 1923 and 1931.